 Bartlett research changes the world.

 It’s not something we do to get our name into journals or impress other academics.
-We do it with issues in mind that are bigger than the built environment, but to which the built environment can make a critical difference – issues such as the sustainability of cities and communities, wellbeing, health and cultural interaction.
+We do it with issues in mind that are bigger than the built environment, but to which the built environment can make a critical difference – issues such as:

 Our location at the heart of London connects us to a powerful cluster of firms, institutions and networks and allows us to attract high-calibre staff from around the world.
 And we’re able to draw on the talents of some of the best minds from other UCL research communities.

 Together, we home in on gaps in knowledge between specialisms and develop new methods, new forms of discovery and new kinds of exchange between disciplines.

 When we do that, we deliver world-class research with real impact: in the UK’s 2014 Research Excellence Framework exercise (REF), Bartlett research staff produced the largest quantity of 4* world-leading research outputs of any university submitting to the Architecture, Built Environment and Planning sub-panel.

 Explore the MPhil/PhD pages under our individual schools and sections to discover the diversity of recent Bartlett research, from smart cities, housing and the office of the future to renewable energy in China, urban poverty and the hydrogen economy.